g002alghisi/WPA3-testing-platform/Test/README.md

 - Test WPA2/3-Personal and transition disable WPA3 -> WPA2 by means of [`test_p_downgrade_wpa2_wpa3.sh`](Src/test_p_downgrade_wpa2_wpa3.sh).

+    1. Set up a fake WPA3 AP that does not use PMF.
+    2. Turn on the device
-    1. Set up the real AP with WPA2/3 and Transition Disable WPA3 -> WPA2 enabled.
+    3. Set up the real AP with WPA2/3 and Transition Disable WPA3 -> WPA2 enabled.
-    2. The device joins the network with a WPA2/3 profile.
+    4. The device joins the network with a WPA2/3 profile.
-    3. The real AP is setdown and a rogue AP with just WPA2 is created.
+    5. The real AP is setdown and a rogue AP with just WPA2 is created.
-    4. Check if the device connects to the rogue network.
+    6. Check if the device connects to the rogue network.
-    5. If not, turn off the device.
+    7. If not, turn off the device.
-    6. Set up the rogue AP with just WPA2.
+    8. Set up the rogue AP with just WPA2.
-    7. Turn on the device and try to join the network.
+    9. Turn on the device and try to join the network.

 - Test WPA3-Personal SAE-PK and Transition disable SAE-PK -> SAE by means of [`test_p_downgrade_wpa3_pk.sh`](Src/test_p_downgrade_wpa3_pk.sh).